viamrobotics/docs/docs/fleet/_index.md

 Viam is built in a way that allows you to change configurations, deploy packages, check logs, and control your machines both when you are close to your machine, as well as remotely.

-Robot [configuration](machines/#configuration) and machine [code](#control-with-the-sdks) is intentionally kept separate, allowing you to keep track of versioning and debug issues separately.
+Machine [configuration](machines/#configuration) and machine [code](#control-with-the-sdks) is intentionally kept separate, allowing you to keep track of versioning and debug issues separately.

 ### Configuration